 The burgeoning field Religion & Ecology marshals the power of religions and spiritual traditions to address the global ecological crisis through a purpose-driven lens of love, compassion, justice, and community.
 This movement is providing a new generation of activists, scholars, and leaders with the skills and insight needed to transform practices, worldviews, and consciousness in service of a more just, sustainable, healthy, and flourishing future.
 The Religion and Ecology Summit series is an effort to strengthen the field of Religion & Ecology by establishing a supportive, intergenerational, and cross-cultural network of grassroots activists, scholars and leaders from the scientific, spiritual, and faith-based sectors who are developing the knowledge and wisdom to respond to environmental devastation from life-affirming and healing perspectives.

-- 2021 - Indigenous Lifeways, Cosmologies, and Ecology: Connecting to the Past,
+Indigenous Lifeways, Cosmologies & Ecology: Connecting to Past, Restor(y)ing Present & Future

 - The 2020 Religion & Ecology Summit was postponed due to the Covid-19 precautions for public gatherings.
 In spring 2021, we will revisit the theme of Indigenous Lifeways, Cosmologies, and Ecology: Connecting to the past, restor(y)ing the present and future.